rmarting/rmarting.github.io/cheat-sheets/minishift.md

 I know that it is not so good ... but this is the way!

-## Register images to registry.redhat.io
+## Pull images from registry.redhat.io

 Red Hat Registry is an authenticated service, so it is needed to have valid credentials to pull images from here.